 Always try your best to refrain from paying holiday expenses with a credit card.
 However, paying by credit only makes sense if people pay off their credit card bills quickly and in full – with cash already saved up.
 If credit card bills are not paid in full immediately after purchases were made, you’ll be paying hundreds of rands extra in interest.
 Saving up for a holiday and paying cash, is the best option to establish and maintain healthy personal finances.

 Determine the cost and set up a budget

 People must start taking control of their holiday expenses by setting up a budget.
-This budget will include all the expenditures such as fuel, clothes, car hire, travel tickets etc. Set money aside for daily expenditure and add it into the budget.
+This budget will include all the expenditures such as fuel, clothes, car hire, travel tickets, etc. Set money aside for daily expenditure and add it to the budget.